MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-billing-faq.md

 ---
-title: Azure App Service on Azure Stack Hub billing overview and FAQ | Microsoft Docs
+title: Azure App Service on Azure Stack Hub billing overview and FAQ
 description: Details on how Azure App Service on Azure Stack Hub is metered and billed.
 author: apwestgarth
 manager: stefsch